 IAI: None 1.2 Basic Principles of Pharmacology for Nursing introduces the basic foundation of the study of pharmacology.
 Pharmacokinetic and pharmacodynamics factors in drug therapy are examined in relation to the major body systems and management of person's health.
 The pharmacological aspects of nursing care are integrated using the nursing process.
 Major drug classification prototypes and the related nursing implications are discussed.
-Prerequisites: NRS 104, Admission into the Associate Degree of Nursing program Corequisite: NRS 106, NRS 110, NRS 111 Credit: 2.5 semester hours Lecture: 2.5 Lab: 0
+Prerequisites: NRS 104, Admission into the Associate Degree of Nursing program Corequisite: NRS 106, NRS 110, NRS 111 Credit: 2.5 semester hours lecture.

-NRS 110 - Core Concepts I: Foundations of Nursing Practice (Al: None
+NRS 110 - Core Concepts I: Foundations of Nursing Practice